intob/zoe/readme.md

 # Zoe
-Zoe efficiently stores a very large number of tracking events.
+Zoe efficiently stores & analyzes a very large number of tracking events.

-Reports are generated periodically, and can be requested over http.

 Built on only Gzip, Protobuf & Go's channels.

+The app runs directly on the Linux kernel.
+The built image is ~7.6MB.

 ## Run locally
 ```bash